Board of Directors

 Current Board Members

-Judith Legerski (Chairman) is an original appointee to the CMP Board of Directors and has been active on the board since 1996.
-Legerski has held elective office, served the Secretary of Defense as a member of the Defense Advisory Committee for Women in the Military, serves on a number of boards in her state, and serves as Civilian Aide Emeritus to the Secretary of the Army.
+Judith Legerski (Chairman) is an original appointee to the CMP Board of Directors and has been active on the board in various positions since 1996.
+Legerski has held elective office, served the Secretary of Defense as a member of the Defense Advisory Committee for Women in the Military, served the Secretary of the Army as a Civilian Aide for some 28 years, and is active in a number of community and state efforts.

 Harry A. Sieben Jr., (Vice Chairman) is an attorney with the Sieben Carey law firm in Minneapolis.
 He was a State Representative for 14 years including 2 terms as Speaker of the Minnesota House of Representatives.
 He served 35 years of active and reserve duty in the United States military, retiring from the National Guard as a Major General.
 He served 12 years as a Civilian Aide to the Secretary of the Army and currently serves as Civilian Aide Emeritus.

 Jon N. Bengtson (Treasurer) is a founder and Chairman of the Board of AirWire Technologies, a mobile networking company.
 Mr. Bengtson has served as Chairman of the Board of Altair Nanotechnologies (ALTI), various senior executive positions with International Game Technology, The Sands Regent Hotel Casino (SNDS), Radica Games LTD. (RADA), and ShareGate Incorporated.
 Throughout his career he served on numerous local charity boards and served as the Nevada Civilian Aide to the Secretary of the Army from 1991 until his retirement in 2005.
 He holds a B.A. in Finance and MBA degree from the University of Nevada, Reno.